“Your price is too high.”

-The last thing you want your prospect to do is commoditize your product or service.
+The last thing you want your prospect or client to do is commoditize your product or service.
 If they believe they can get what you’re salesperson is offering down the road for less, what’s stopping them?

 To avoid that commoditization, your sales reps must be able to clearly communicate what makes your product or service different.
 A powerful differentiator will set your offering so far apart from the rest of the competition that it will no longer be relevant to compare them side by side.

 Remind your salespeople that they can be the differentiator, by using a consultative selling strategy and positioning themselves as strategic advisors during the sales process.

 One of the hardest lessons learned in sales is that not all business is good business.